jobbrIO/docs/use/restApi.md

     }

 #### /fail
-If you are curious if logging is setup correctly or if any reverse proxies are interfering with HTTP500 error codes, you can use this endpoint
+If you are curious if logging is setup correctly or if any reverse proxies are interfering with HTTP 500 error codes, you can use this endpoint

     GET /fail HTTP/1.1